Kioubit/FlapAlerted/README.md

 ### Setup notes

 The program will listen on port 1790 for incoming BGP sessions (passive mode - no outgoing connections).
-It is recommended to adjust the `routeChangeCounter` and `minimumAge` parameters (see usage) to produce the desired result.
+It is recommended to adjust the `routeChangeCounter` and `overThresholdTarget` parameters (see usage) to produce the desired result.

 ### Usage
 ```
 Usage:
   -asn int
     	Your ASN number
-  -asnPosition int
-        The position of the last static ASN (and for which to keep separate state for) in each path.
-Use of this parameter is required for special cases such as when connected to a route collector. (default -1)
+  -bgpListenAddress string
+    	Address to listen on for incoming BGP connections (default ":1790")
   -debug
     	Enable debug mode (produces a lot of output)
   -disableAddPath
     	Disable BGP AddPath support.
 (Setting must be replicated in BGP daemon)
-  -minimumAge int
-        Minimum age in seconds a prefix must be active to be detected.
-Has no effect if the routeChangeCounter is set to zero (default 540)
   -noPathInfo
-        Disable keeping path information. (only disable if memory usage is a concern)
+    	Disable keeping path information
-  -pathInfoDetectedOnly
-        Keep path information only for detected prefixes (decreases memory usage)
-  -period int
+  -overThresholdTarget int
-        Interval in seconds within which the routeChangeCounter value is evaluated.
-Higher values increase memory consumption. (default 60)
+    	Number of consecutive intervals with rate at or above the routeChangeCounter to trigger an event (default 10)
   -routeChangeCounter int
     	Number of times a route path needs to change to list a prefix.
 Use '0' to show all route changes. (default 700)
   -routerID string
     	BGP Router ID for this program (default "0.0.0.51")
+  -underThresholdTarget int
+    	Number of consecutive intervals with rate below routeChangeCounter to remove an event (default 10)
 ```
 #### Using environment variables
 Environment variables can configure options by prefixing `FA_` to any command-line flag name (optionally in uppercase).
 For example, set the ASN number with `FA_ASN=<asn>` or the router ID using `FA_routerID=<router id>`.